gchure/phd/src/chapter_04/section_03_introduction.md

 $${#eq:boltz}
 where $k_B$ is the Boltzmann constant and $T$ is the temperature of the system.
 Given knowledge of $T$ for a particular experiment, we can easily draw predictions of the fold-change in gene expression.
-However, we find the fold-change in gene expression is inconsistent with this simple model, revealing an incomplete description of the energetics.
+However, we find that the fold-change in gene expression is inconsistent with this simple model, revealing an incomplete description of the energetics.
 We then examine how entropic effects neglected in the initial estimation of the energetic